Heat vs Cold Therapy for Arthritis: Which One Works Best?

 managing arthritis

-If pain worsens or doesn’t improve, consult a healthcare professional.
+If pain persists or doesn’t improve with either therapy, consult a healthcare professional.

 ❓ Frequently Asked Questions

-Can I use heat and cold therapy on the same day?
+Can I use both heat and cold therapy on the same day?

 Is heat or cold better for rheumatoid arthritis?